 Symptoms

-Headache consists of pain in any region on one or both sides of the head, isolated in a particular location or generalized, radiating through the head from one point, or of visceral quality.
-It may appear as a sharp pain, a throbbing sensation, or a dull ache.
-Headaches may develop gradually or suddenly, and may last from less than an hour to several days.
+A headache consists of pain in any region on one or both sides of the head, isolated in a specific spot or generalized, radiating through the head from one point, or visceral in quality.
+It can appear as a sharp pain, a throbbing sensation, or a dull ache.
+Headaches can develop gradually or suddenly, and can last from less than an hour to several days.

 Prevention

-Currently there are no measures to prevent the onset of headaches, however, there are several measures that can be taken to reduce and space out the number of outbreaks.
+Currently, there are no measures to prevent the onset of headaches, however, there are various steps that can be taken to reduce and space out the number of episodes.

-- Sleep approximately 6 to 8 hours, maintaining a regular schedule both during the working day and on rest days.
+- Sleep approximately 6 to 8 hours, maintaining a regular schedule both on workdays and days off.

-- Eat a balanced diet five times a day on a regular basis.
-Avoid excessive amounts of sugars, caffeine, alcohol and processed foods, as well as maintaining good hydration.
+- Eat regularly five times a day a balanced diet.
+Avoid excessive amounts of sugars, caffeine, alcohol, and processed foods, as well as maintain good hydration.

-- Exercise moderately to reduce stress and stay physically fit.
-However, excessive, certain types of exercise or inconsistent exercise patterns can be triggers for headaches.
+- Engage in moderate exercise to reduce stress and stay physically fit.
+However, excessive exercise, certain types of exercise, or inconsistent patterns can trigger headaches.

 13.5 million variants